Last Updated on September 14, 2021 by Lawrence Berezin

 ASP Rules changes are still in effect

-Once upon a time, I participated in a campaign to make ASP Rules more tolerable, such as:
+Once upon a time, I participated in a campaign to make Alternate side parking in NYC more tolerable, such as;

 Alternate Side Parking Reform